XinFinOrg/Open-Hackathon/References/blockchain/Readme.md

 }
 ```

-3  Initialize the genesis file
+3  Initialize the genesis file:
 ```
 geth --datadir filename init genesis.json
 ```
-4  Starting the node
+4  Starting the node:
 ```
 geth  --datadir ./dd --networkid 2402 --rpc --rpcaddr 0.0.0.0 --rpcport 8545 --rpcapi db,net,web3,admin,eth,miner,personal --rpccorsdomain "*"
 ```

-Note:chain id should be same in genesis file as well in the start commant also the filename
+***Note:*** chain id should be same in genesis file as well in the start commant also the filename

-On a new console :
-5 Attach geth
+5 Attach geth on a new console:
 ```
 geth attach ipc:http://0.0.0.0:8545

 ```

-it will show you javasript console for interaction. and you can access blockchain.
+It will show you javasript console for interaction, and you can access blockchain.